stephanbracke/intermagnet-technical-manual/chapters/processdata/adoptbaseline.rst

 Baseline Adoption
 =================

+.. include:: ../../appendices/appendices.rst

 A number of methods are used in observatory data processing procedures to adopt baselines from observed baseline values.
 An adopted baseline may be fitted to the baseline values by hand or by a computer algorithm.
-The baseline values obtained from the adopted baseline for each day are written to a file in the INTERMAGNET baseline format IBFV2.00, (Appendix E-4).
+The baseline values obtained from the adopted baseline for each day are written to a file in the INTERMAGNET baseline format IBFV2.00, (|app_imag_ibf|).
 The format includes a section for comments pertaining to dates and times of baseline adjustments or changes in instrumentation.
 These files must be transmitted annually to INTERMAGNET along